stowball/hucssley/hucssley-classes.md

 # Hucssley classes

-Hucssley provides ~100 classes out-of-the-box, which have been sensibly pre-configured to get up and running, fast.
+Hucssley provides over 110 classes out-of-the-box, which have been sensibly pre-configured to get up and running, fast.
 Some are placeholders with empty variables for more complex things, like `grid`, `shadow` and `transform` that either don't map 1:1 to a property/value pair, and/or are more likely unable to be standardised to suit your project.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->